 In this article, you will learn how to switch the matter type of existing matters.
 This is a function that is only available to a user with Admin access.

-This function is only available in Practice Pro and Enterprise versions of Actionstep.
+This function is only available in Practice Pro and Practice Pro + Accounting versions of Actionstep.

 The 'Switch Matter Types' function allows you to convert an existing matter of one type to another type (eg. from a 'General Matter' type to a 'Conveyancing' type).
 Because of Actionstep's workflow capabilities, one matter type can be vastly different from another so before you can convert a matter to another type the two types will need to be mapped.